Skip to main content

 Here, we're talking about Prismatic-specific events that occur (e.g. an integration in Prismatic was published or a customer in Prismatic was updated), and you want an external app to know about that change.

-If you're interested in incoming webhooks for your integrations (e.g. A Salesforce contact was updated and you want your integration's trigger to be notified), see What is a Webhook?.
+If you're interested in incoming webhooks for your integrations (e.g. A Salesforce contact was updated and you want your integration's trigger to be notified), see What is a webhook?.

 Why use Prismatic event webhooks?